FOSSEE/st-scripts/getting-started-with-functions/script.rst

     def f(x):
     	return x*x

-Well that defined the function, so before learning what we did let us see if it returns the expected values, try,
+Let us see, if the function ``f``, we defined, works as we expect.
 ::

     f(1)
     f(2)

 Yes, it returned 1 and 2 respectively.

-And now let us see what we did, we wrote two lines.
+Now, let us see what we did.
 The first line ``def f(x)`` is used to define the name and the parameters to the function. ``def`` is a keyword and ``f`` is the name of the function and ``x`` the parameter of the function.

+The second line is the body of the function.
+Incidentally, this function has a single line definition.
+Note that the body of the function is indented, just like any other code block, in Python.

 {{{ switch to next slide, problem statement 1 }}}